angrysky56/mcts-mcp-server/QUICK_START.md

 ## 🖥️ Add to Claude Desktop

 1. Copy the contents of `claude_desktop_config.json`
-2. Add to your Claude Desktop config file:
+2. Add to your Claude Desktop config file with your own paths:
    - **Linux/macOS**: `~/.config/claude/claude_desktop_config.json`
    - **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
 3. **Update the paths** in the config to match your installation